haproxy/haproxy/doc/lua-api/index.rst

   By default, if no length is provided, all incoming data found, starting at the given offset, are returned.
-If **length** is set to -1, the function tries to retrieve a maximum of data and yields if necessary.
+If **length** is set to -1, the function tries to retrieve a maximum of data and, if called by an action, it yields if necessary.
 It also waits for more data if the requested length exceeds the available amount of incoming data.
 Do not providing an offset is the same that setting it to 0.
 A positive offset is relative to the begining of incoming data of the channel buffer while negative offset is relative to their end.

   If there is no incoming data and the channel can't receive more data, a 'nil' value is returned.